 Ignoring these hardships in favor of focusing solely on challenging assignments or coursework does a significant disservice to employees.
 Pretending hardships aren’t there doesn’t make them go away.
 In fact, ironic mental processing holds that asking employees to ignore a stressful hardship, such as rounds of layoffs, pretty much ensures that they won’t be able to focus on anything else.

-So where does this leave us, as we approach 2018, trying to make use of this model?
+So where does this leave us trying to make use of this model?
 The phrase “If it’s not broken…” comes to mind, but the problem isn’t that the model is broken — it’s that it’s incomplete.
 And the answer to filling that gap has been there all along.

 Organizations can address hardships head on and develop learning opportunities around them rather than trying to sweep them under the rug.
 Who could turn their back on the chance to get 20% of learning lessons from that bucket alone?
 And they can do something similar with the area of personal life, which would both cater to the confirmed preferences of millennials and honor the extra-professional experiences of all employees.

 Viewed through a hiring lens, giving the appropriate credence to lessons gained from one’s personal life might even increase the career opportunities for those with non-linear career paths, like employees who took time off to raise children or care for family members, or excellent job candidates who spent time pursuing an artistic passion or serving in the military before moving into their current line of work.